riseupalex/CitComAI-Hub.github.io/docs/services/waste_collection.md

 git submodule init && git submodule update
 ```

 3. Next, create and run the Orion-LD Docker image.
-It is necessary to have [Docker](https://www.docker.com/).
-and [Docker Compose](https://docs.docker.com/compose) installed.
-This set-up an Orion-LD broker with a MongoDB database.
-Check out [`docker-compose.yaml`](https://github.com/CitCom-VRAIN/waste-collection-demo/blob/mvs-orionld/docker-compose.yaml) for more details.
+It is necessary to have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose) installed.
+This will set-up an Orion-LD broker with a MongoDB database.
+Check out the [`docker-compose.yaml`](https://github.com/CitCom-VRAIN/waste-collection-demo/blob/mvs-orionld/docker-compose.yaml) file for more details.
 ```bash
 docker compose up
 ```